Netflix/lemur/docs/security.rst

 Supported Versions
 ------------------

-At any given time, we will provide security support for the `master`_ branch as well as the most recent release.
+At any given time, we will provide security support for the `main`_ branch as well as the most recent release.

 Disclosure Process